matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 High-performing software development teams do not need more people managing the flow of work; they need the engineers to have greater context of the business problem.
 We have to collapse these communication layers so that the people building the system are directly aligned with the people using it.

-We must prioritise context over coordination.
+In short, we must **prioritise context over coordination**.

 This means [refactoring the organisation itself](modern-software-delivery.md#a-practical-sociotechnical-plan).
-Carving out bounded contexts, building small, stream-aligned teams, and giving them direct access to the users without the heavy management triad in the middle.
+Carving out [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html), building small, [stream-aligned teams](https://teamtopologies.com/key-concepts), and giving them direct access to the users without the heavy management triad in the middle.

-The future of senior engineering isn't just writing better code; it is designing the team structures that make good code possible.
+The future of engineering leadership isn't writing better code; it's designing the environment that makes good code possible.

 ---